 Use of NX and Teamcenter enables fast-paced design and development at Infiniti Red Bull Racing

 Reliability and speed = performance

-speed, and to be the best requires a combination of both.”
-That’s the verdict of Christian Horner, team principal at Red Bull Racing, a team which clearly exhibits these attributes, winning both the Drivers’ and Constructors’ Championship titles in 2010 and 2011, and then doing it all again in 2012.
+“Reliability is at least as important as speed, and to be the best requires a combination of both.”
+That’s the verdict of Christian Horner, team principal at Infiniti Red Bull Racing, a team which clearly exhibits these attributes, winning both the Drivers’ and Constructors’ Championship titles in 2010 and 2011, and then doing it all again in 2012.

 This type of success depends on designing and building a competitive car for the first race, and then developing it to perform even better through a series of engineering upgrades for each race during the season.

 Improve performance or get left on the grid

 Once the season is underway, the focus for everyone is on continual improvement, and the pressure grows as teams vie for points and position.
 The team at Infiniti Red Bull Racing is clear about its self-imposed targets: to maintain reliability yet increase the car’s speed.
 In 2011, for example, the team improved the car by over two seconds over the season.